 WHAT LIFE HEALTHCARE HAS PUT IN PLACE

 Our facilities currently remain available to provide hospitalisation to those who require the services outside of COVID-related care.
 This is NOT a business-as-usual approach though and we will continuously review this position in conjunction with our doctor COVID committees and hospital managers.

 If surgery or a procedure has been planned / is needed, please discuss the surgery and its associated risks with your doctor, before your admission date, especially in the current context of the COVID-19 pandemic.
 Please make an informed admission decision in consultation with your doctor and make sure that you fully appreciate your particular medical condition and COVID-19 infection risks notwithstanding the precautions which your admitting hospital has implemented.
-The hospital may provide further direction dependant on the capacity of the hospital, changes in risk, and any relevant government regulations.
+The hospital may provide further direction dependent on the capacity of the hospital, changes in risk, and any relevant government regulations.